-He joined the Communist Party in 1938, becoming an organizer for the Durban and District branch.
-In 1947, he withdrew from active politics in order to concentrate on his legal practice, but he did participate in the Durban branch of the COD in the 1950s.
+He joined the Communist Party in 1938,while he was studying in Johanneburg and becoming an organizer for two years and for the Durban District branch.
+In 1947, he withdrew from active politics in order to concentrate on his legal practice, but he did participate in the Durban branch of the Congress Of Democrats (COD) in the 1950s.

 In 1950, following the Suppression of Communism Act, the South African Communist Party (SACP) decided to disband (though an underground SACP was soon set up).
 Arenstein worked closely with Chief Albert Luthuli and Chief Mangosuthu Buthelezi.
 Buthelezi had been expelled from Fort Hare University for his African National Congress (ANC) activities and had come to work at the Durban Commissioner’s Court, the administrative experience being thought useful to the future chief.
 Arenstein and Buthelezi became close friends.
 Buthelezi became one of Rowley’s articled clerks.
 When the chieftaincy of the Buthelezi clan was offered to him, Rowley helped Buthelezi defeat an early challenge to his chieftaincy and became his legal adviser.

 Arenstein was first barred from political activities in 1953 when he banned.
-During this period he was active in organizing opposition to the new laws enforcing apartheid and in establishing labour unions in Durban.Arenstein suffered the longest period of banning (33 years) in South African history and endured the longest house arrest (18 years), with his wife Jackie not far behind: she was house-arrested for six years, banned for 19.
+During this period he was active in organizing opposition to the new laws enforcing apartheid and in establishing labour unions in Durban.Arenstein suffered the longest period of banning (33 years) in South African history and endured the longest house arrest (18 years),he was placed under 6pm to 6am house arrest, with his wife Jackie not far behind: she was house-arrested for six years, banned for 19.
 His wife, Jacqueline Arenstein, a journalist, was a defendant in the 1956 Treason Trial.
 Though banned, he continued to defend persons accused of political offences.

 Among the ANC activists with whom Buthelezi mingled at the Arenstein house were Nelson Mandela and Walter Sisulu – who always visited Rowley when they came down to Durban to visit Luthuli.
 Rowley found himself becoming increasingly critical of the autocratic style of the Johannesburg-based Communists who ran the underground SACP and, through it, the ANC.

 In 1960 with the Pondoland insurrection against the Government-imposed Bantustan policy, the Pondos were fiercely suppressed and turned to the Arenstein for help.
-At least 11 people were killed and 6o wounded.
+At least 11 people were killed and 60 wounded.
 Four months after the dead were buried; their remains were exhumed at his insistence after he challenged police claims that fewer than 11 people were killed.
-Arenstein was barred from leaving the magisterial district of Durban on 1 October 1960 and subsequently could not represent his clients.
+Arenstein was barred from leaving the magisterial district of Durban on 1st of October in 1960 and subsequently could not represent his clients.

 He had to go to Pondoland to defend them– many of the Eastern Cape Communists had been detained.
 When he got back to Durban, a delegation of Pondo leaders came to see him requesting that he facilitates a purchase of guns.
 Arenstein was able to convince them otherwise and dissuade them from embarking on a violent course.
 In 1961, he led the legal fight for the release of Anderson Ganyile and other leaders of the Pondoland revolt who had been seized in Lesotho by the South African Police (SAP).